T3chieJack/T3chieJack/README.md

 ## Projects
 - **[README Crafter](https://handyrepos.github.io/readme-crafter/)** — Generate beautiful GitHub READMEs (profile or project) in seconds.
 Zero-build, zero-login.
 Open source.
 - **[Creators Hub](https://thecreatorslist.github.io/Creators/)** — One place For All The Channels.

+-  **[OpenEditor](https://github.com/HandyRepos/OpenEditor)** — A Chrome extension that turns any website into an editable canvas.
+Type directly on pages, replace images, reset changes, and export your edits as HTML — all locally, on demand.